 Research suggests that several B vitamins play a role in eye health – particularly vitamins B6, B9, and B12.

-This particular combination of vitamins has been found to lead to lower levels of homocysteine – a protein linked with inflammation in the body and an increased risk of AMD and diabetic retinopathy (eye damage caused by diabetes).
+This particular combination of vitamins has been found to lead to lower levels of homocysteine – a protein linked with inflammation and an increased risk of AMD and diabetic retinopathy (eye damage caused by diabetes).

-This is because elevated levels of homocysteine can interfere with collagen production and structure.
+This is because elevated homocysteine levels can interfere with collagen production and structure.
 Collagen is an important component of many eye structures, including the lens, cornea, sclera, and vitreous body.

 Some of the best dietary sources of vitamins B6, B9, and B12 include meat, eggs, dairy products, legumes, citrus fruits, and dark leafy greens.
 You can find out more in our vitamin B6, B9, and B12 guides.